Zirak/switcheroo/README.md

 Hit Enter to navigate, Up/Down/Home/End to select from the list.
 Esc, the shortcut, or click anywhere outside, to quit.

-Note that Switcheroo will *not* search incognito tabs.
-This is by design.
+When in Incognito mode and enabled, Switcheroo will only search Incognito tabs and vice-versa.

 ## Why?